oidoid/atlas-pack/readme.md

 # 🗺️ [aseprite-atlas](https://git.io/aseprite-atlas)

-aseprite-atlas is an Aseprite sprite sheet parser, animator, and tools for the browser and Node.js.
+aseprite-atlas is an Aseprite sprite sheet parser, animator, and toolset for the browser and Node.js.
 See [installation](#installation) and the **[minimal example](#minimal-example)** to get started.